 Every corporate card issuer will give you time to repay your balance before interest kicks in.
 This period is called the grace period.
 Most credit card issuers offer grace periods between 20 to 30 days.

-Make sure you repay your balance fully during this time, and you'll avoid incurring interest charges.
+Make sure you repay your existing balance fully during this time, and you'll avoid incurring interest charges.
 You can effectively borrow money for free and use it to grow your business.

 Avoid paying the minimum due when the time comes.
 This monthly payment is just the interest you owe.
 Your principal stays in place, accruing more interest and increasing your debt.